RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/getting-started-service-mesh.md

 ##### Istio Components

-Istio uses an extended version of the [Envoy](https://envoyproxy.github.io/envoy/){:target="_blank"} proxy.
+Istio uses an extended version of the [Envoy](https://envoyproxy.github.io/envoy/){:target="_blank"} proxy as a _side car_ container attached to each service Pod.
 Envoy is a high-performance proxy developed in C++ to mediate all inbound and outbound traffic for all services in the service mesh.
 Istio leverages Envoy’s many built-in features, for example:

  * Dynamic service discovery
  * Load balancing